 - Please do not trespass on adjacent private lands.
 The perimeter of Easement lands are generally marked with yellow paint blazes and signed with Easement signage, or with Forest Preserve signage if the easement land is adjacent to Forest Preserve.

 Land and Waters

-Waters in the area comprise portions of the Grasse River and Oswegatchie River watersheds, both part of the greater St. Lawrence River Drainage Basin.
-The South Branch of the Grasse River is by far the dominant water body of the unit.
+Waters in the area comprise portions of the Grass River and Oswegatchie River watersheds, both part of the greater St. Lawrence River Drainage Basin.
+The South Branch of the Grass River is by far the dominant water body of the unit.
 A meandering 16-mile stretch of this river bisects the tract.
-Nine other named streams, all tributary to the Grasse River, are also located within the area.
+Nine other named streams, all tributary to the Grass River, are also located within the area.
 In addition to the flowing water bodies, the area contains five named lakes and ponds, covering approximately 100 acres.

 Fish and Wildlife